+An IDP can be viewed as analogous to a more formal integrated resource plan (IRP), which includes a rigorous review process that is preceded by a utility filing containing detailed information as required by the commission.
+Even with a more formal process, there are a range of options.
 Some jurisdictions have promulgated regulations for IRPs, while others have opted for guidelines.
-Regulations are requirements that must be followed unless a waiver is sought and approved by the Commission.
-Guidelines are not enforceable in the same manner and indicate the Commission's desire as to what it would like the utility to file.
-Both regulations and guidelines are improved if they are subject to a public comment period that can provide additional information and perspectives that the Commission may not have considered in the initial drafting.
+Regulations are binding requirements that must be followed unless a waiver is sought and approved by the commission.
+Guidelines are advisory and not enforceable in the same manner but indicate the commission's desire as to what it would like the utility to file.
+Both regulations and guidelines are improved if they are subject to a public comment period that can provide additional information and perspectives that the commission may not have considered in the initial drafting.
 For the most controversial and difficult issues, a commission could consider issuing questions for comment prior to releasing a draft of the proposed regulations for public comment.

 Developing some form of consistent framework for the filing of an IDP that must be followed within each jurisdiction is important for several reasons.
-It ensures that the Commission and stakeholders or intervenors receive the initial level of detail required to review a utility plan.
+It ensures that the commission and stakeholders or intervenors receive the initial level of detail required to review a utility plan.
 It also requires a careful and thorough process by the utility to develop a plan.
-Furthermore, it creates uniformity in utility filings, making it easier for commission staff and the public to review them.
+Furthermore, it